Graduation session dates and times

 Change of ceremony

 Permission to defer graduation will only be granted for compelling personal, professional, or academic reasons.
-Requests should be sent from your student email or lodged through ask.mq.edu.au before the closing date for RSVP indicated on your Conferring of Degrees letter.
+Requests should be sent from your student email or lodged through ask.mq.edu.au before the closing date for RSVP indicated on your Conferring of Degrees invitation.
 Supporting documentation from a professional authority, employer, or educational institution should be attached as applicable.

 Students who qualify for the award of a Bachelors degree and have enrolled in honours cannot defer graduate of the Bachelor degree.
 Honours students must graduate twice, first with the Bachelors degree and then for the honours degree when it is completed.
 If you do not wish to attend the ceremony, you may graduate in absentia.